R-CF/ncdfCF/README.md

   defined.)
 - **Parametric vertical coordinates** are read, including variables listed in the `formula_terms` attribute.
 - **Auxiliary coordinates** are identified and read.
-This applies to both **scalar axes** and **auxiliary longitude-latitude grids**.
+This applies also to **scalar axes** and **auxiliary longitude-latitude grids**.
+  Auxiliary coordinates can be activated by the user and then used in display, selection and processing.
 Data on non-Cartesian grids can be automatically rectified to a longitude-latitude grid if an auxiliary grid is present in the resource.
+- The **cell measure variables** are read and linked to any data variables referencing them.
+Cell measure variables that are external to the netCDF resource with the referring data variable can be linked to the data set and then they are immediately available to the referring data variables.
+- **Labels**, as separate variables identified through the `coordinates` attribute of axes, are read, including when multiple sets of labels are defined for a single axis.
+Users can select which set of labels to make active for display, selection and processing.
 - The **grid_mapping** variables, providing the coordinate reference system (CRS) of the data, with support for all defined objects in the latest EPSG database as well as “manual” construction of CRSs.